RKNF404/chromium-harden/SETUP_GUIDE.md

 \
 Policies for vanilla chromium, on most systems, will be located at `/etc/chromium/policies/managed/` for mandatory policies and `/etc/chromium/policies/recommended/` for recommended policies.
 Most policies must go in the managed directory, but some can go into recommended, these policies can be overridden in the user preferences.
 Policies that can be recommended will be labeled as such.
 Google Chrome policies will be located at `/etc/opt/chrome/policies/` with identical folders for managed and recommended policies.
 \
 The structure of Linux policy files is standard `json` with each policy represented as a string and it's associated value.
-See below (this is just an example policy, this will not do anything):
+See below (this is just an example policy, it will not do anything):
 ```
 {
   "PolicyString": "string_value",